zanix-io/zjs-config/std-config/README.md

   }
   ```

-## License

-Zanix Framework Standard Configurations is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Contributing
+## Support and Contributions

+For more information on how to use the templates and get started with ZANIX configuration, please refer to the documentation or to the [changelog](./std-config/CHANGELOG.md#changelog).

 Contributions are welcome!
 If you have suggestions, bug reports, or feature requests, please open an issue on the [GitHub repository](https://github.com/zanix-io/zjs-config/tree/master/std-config).
 Pull requests are also appreciated.

+## License

+Zanix Framework Standard Configurations is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Credits